dancescores/Performer_Scheduler/README.md

 -Delete all text in code writer, then copy and paste the code from "PerformanceScheduler"

 -Save and Run.
 Google may ask you for permissions, allow all.
 May throw errors from undefined column data.
+This is fine.

 May take a while depending on the number of variables.
 13 dancers among 11 dances took around 3 seconds to generate once error messages are closed.